InitRunner

 • Providers — Provider setup and model configuration

-• Memory — Session persistence and semantic memory
+• Memory — Session persistence and long-term memory (semantic, episodic, procedural)

 • Ingestion — Document ingestion and RAG

-• Triggers — Cron, file watch, and webhook triggers
+• Triggers — Cron, file watch, webhook, Telegram, and Discord triggers

 • Autonomy — Autonomous plan-execute-adapt loops